-RULES OF ORDER FOR THE COLLEGE OF EDUCATION (CoE) FACULTY AND COE FACULTY COMMITTEES
+RULES OF ORDER FOR THE COLLEGE OF EDUCATION (CoE) FACULTY COUNCIL AND COE FACULTY COMMITTEES

-H.1 ORGANIZATION OF THE COE GENERAL FACULTY
+H.1 ORGANIZATION OF THE COE FACULTY COUNCIL

-- H.1.1 Role of the COE Faculty The College of Education Faculty as a whole comprise the legislative and advisory body which governs the College of Education.
+H.1.1 The College of Education Faculty Council is the legislative and advisory body which governs the College of Education.
 It shall serve as the official voice of the COE instructional faculty on all matters which fall within its jurisdiction.
-The purpose of the College of Education Faculty is to fulfill the authority and responsibilities delegated to the College of Education Faculty in §2.1.3 in this Handbook as pertinent to the COE.
-Service on the College of Education Faculty is considered an important part of a faculty member's professional responsibility. - H.2 COE FACULTY MEETING MEMBERSHIP The College of Education Faculty shall be comprised of all full time instructional and administrative faculty members in the College of Education.
+The purpose of the College of Education Faculty Council is to fulfill the authority and responsibilities delegated to the College of Education faculty in §2.1.3 in this Handbook as pertinent to the COE.
+Service on the College of Education Faculty Council is considered an important part of a faculty member's professional responsibility.

+H.2 COE FACULTY COUNCIL MEMBERSHIP